-Reconciliation of deferred tax assets, net
+Reconciliation of deferred tax assets (liabilities), net

+Reconcinution of deferred tax assets (nubilities), net

-2013 2012
+2014 2013

 \$ \$

-Balance, beginning of year 19,700 24,252
+Balance, beginning of year 13,094 19,700

 Deferred tax expense during the period recognized in profit or

-loss (6,445) (4,054)
+loss (27,342) (6,445)

+CRA settlement related to investment tax credits recorded in

+income tax recoverable 1,905

 Deferred tax expense during the period recognized in

 shareholders' equity (1,134)

 Deferred tax recovery (expense) during the period recognized

-in other comprehensive income (loss) 973 (498)
+in other comprehensive income (loss) 271 973

-Balance, end of year 13,094 19,700
+Balance, end of year (12,072) 13,094

 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which these temporary differences, and loss carryforwards become deductible.
-Based on the analysis of taxable temporary differences and future taxable income, the management of the Company is of the opinion that there is convincing evidence available for the probable realization of all deductible temporary differences of the Company's tax entities incurred in its Finnish operations other than losses [1,491 Euros, 2012 - 655 Euros].
-Accordingly, the Company has recorded a deferred tax asset for all other deductible temporary differences as of the reporting date and as at December 31, 2012.
+Based on the analysis of taxable temporary differences and future taxable income, management of the Company is of the opinion that there is convincing evidence available for the probable realization of all deductible temporary differences of the Company's tax entities incurred other than losses in its Finnish operations of 2,646 Euros [2013 - 1,491 Euros].
+Accordingly, the Company has recorded a deferred tax asset for all other deductible temporary differences as at December 31, 2014 and as at December 31, 2013.

-At December 31, 2013, there was no recognized deferred tax liability [2012 - nil] for taxes that would be payable on the unremitted earnings of certain of the Company's subsidiaries.
+As at December 31, 2014, there was no recognized deferred tax liability [2013 - nil] for taxes that would be payable on the unremitted earnings of certain of the Company's subsidiaries.
 The Company has determined that undistributed profits of its subsidiaries will not be distributed in the foreseeable future.
-The temporary differences associated with investments in subsidiaries, for which a deferred tax asset has not been recognized, aggregate to \$622 [2012 - \$622].
+The temporary differences associated with investments in subsidiaries, for which a deferred tax asset has not been recognized, aggregate to \$622 [2013 - \$622].

 Income tax provisions, including current and deferred income tax assets and liabilities, and income tax filing positions require estimates and interpretations of federal and provincial income tax rules and regulations, and judgments as to their interpretation and application to AGI's specific situation.
 The amount and timing of reversals of temporary differences will also depend on AGI's future operating results, acquisitions and dispositions of assets and liabilities.
-The business and operations of AGI are complex and AGI has executed a number of significant financings, acquisitions, reorganizations and business combinations over the course of its history including the conversion to a corporate entity.
+The business and operations of AGI are complex and AGI has executed a number of significant financings, acquisitions, reorganizations and business combinations over the course of its history.
 The computation of income taxes payable as a result of these transactions involves many complex factors, as well as AGI's interpretation of and compliance with relevant tax legislation and regulations.
-While AGI believes that its tax filing positions are probable to be sustained, there are a number of tax filing positions including in respect of the conversion to a corporate entity that may be the subject of review by taxation authorities.
+While AGI believes that its tax filing positions are probable to be sustained, there are a number of tax filing positions that may be the subject of review by taxation authorities.
+Therefore, it is possible that additional taxes could be payable by AGI and the ultimate value of AGI's income tax assets and liabilities could change in the future and that changes to these amounts could have a material effect on these consolidated financial statements.